rossberg/camp/README.txt

 * Reorder: Drag the selection to move it up or down the list.
 This works even when the selection has holes.

-  Moving the cursor keys with Ctrl/Command pressed also moves the selection up or down.
+  Moving the cursor keys with Ctrl/Command pressed likewise moves the selection up or down.

 The edit buttons at the bottom normally act on the current selection, or the